 The following is excerpted from the memoir My Eye Fell Into the Soup.
-Additional excerpts will follow on Saturdays.
-We hope to publish the e-version of the book on May 30, 2017, and the hard copy sometime in June.
+Additional excerpts have been published.

 Martha began writing a journal before I knew her, and she wrote consistently for the 31 years we were together.
 My own habit of writing a record of my life began in my early twenties—in 1970.
 We might have said, as did Anaïs Nin in the first volume of her published diary, “I needed to live, but I also needed to record what I lived.”

 Sometimes, usually on the weekends, we would sit together in our living room to journal, morning coffee steaming on a low table between us, but most often we wrote separately as I was an earlier riser.

 In the last years of Martha’s life, her writing time was likely to be at the Central Maine Medical Center’s Infusion Center in Lewiston, as she spent interminable hours receiving a weekly dose of some “chemical du jour.”

 The whole family journals

 Our children, Zoé and Maxim, saw us writing, and it took little encouragement for them to take up journaling.
 It began when they were young.
 For Zoé, it came sooner than for Max as she learned the mechanics of writing at a younger age.
 (As homeschoolers, they acquired “school” skills during teachable moments.
 Max preferred climbing trees and creating snow forts to reading and writing.
 His teachable moments, when it came to literacy, occurred when he was slightly older.)

 In our family, we always left our journals lying around.
 In this way, any of the four of us could pick ours up anytime to continue recording our life’s narratives.
 I am not aware of any incident of snooping in someone else’s journal because “you shouldn’t have left it around if you didn’t want me to read it!”